AlexLloyd89/StreamApp/README.md

 # StreaMe

-A fun front-end (mostly) React application thaht allows you to stream video
+A fun front-end (mostly) React application that allows you to stream video

 ### Prerequisites